 Expert Tip: One exception to this rule is if you enroll in Medicare through a Special Enrollment Period.
 In this circumstance, you might not be required to pay this penalty.

-The Part B penalty causes your Part B premium to go up 10% for each full 12-month period that you went without it.
+The Part B penalty causes your Part B premium to go up 10 percent for each full 12-month period that you went without it.

 Medicare Part D Penalty